poirier/cheat/django/dokku.rst

 Or you can
-`use persistent storage <http://dokku.viewdocs.io/dokku~v0.9.2/advanced-usage/persistent-storage/>`_ on dokku, which is a way of mounting directories from the dokku server inside the running container where your site code can store and read files that will continue to exist past the lifetime of that particular container.
+`use persistent storage <http://dokku.viewdocs.io/dokku~v0.9.2/advanced-usage/persistent-storage/>`_ on Dokku, which is a way of mounting directories from the dokku server inside the running container where your site code can store and read files that will continue to exist past the lifetime of that particular container.

 Simple hostnames
 ----------------

-The simple way to set up hostnames is:

-* Pick a hostname you can control, e.g. ``dokku.me``.
-* During initial setup of dokku, configure that as the server's name.
-* Create a DNS A record pointing ``dokku.me`` at the server's IP address.
-* Add a wildcard entry for ``*.dokku.me`` at the same address.
-* For each app you put on that server, give the app the same name you want to use for its subdomain.
-For example, an app named ``foo`` would be accessible on the internet at ``foo.dokku.me``, without having to make any more changes to your DNS settings.

-So, you could name your dokku server ``projectname.tld``, and then have ``staging.projectname.tld`` and ``www.projectname.tld``.
+If the server is set up properly, assuming the server's domain name is ``dokkuserver.domain``, creating an app named ``foo`` will automatically ``foo.dokkuserver.domain`` resolve to the server's address, and requests with host ``foo.dokkuserver.domain`` to be routed to that app.

 If you want to get fancier, http://dokku.viewdocs.io/dokku/configuration/domains/.